daniel-enqz/daniel-enqz/PROGRAMMING_COURSE💙/🎉 OBJECT ORIENTED DESIGN/README.md

 end
 ```

 >(LSP) In the next example we have a Penguin and Bird class, the Penguin class inherits from the Bird class.
 The Penguin class is a subtype of the Bird class.
-The Penguin class can be replaced with the Bird class without altering the correctness of the program.
+The Bird class method can be replaced with the Penguin one, without altering the correctness of the program.

 ```ruby
 class Bird